 Veronica OrtizRegistered Nurse

 Shortly after graduation, Veronica was hired at Thomason Hospital, now known as University Medical Center (UMC) of El Paso, as a bed side nurse and she began working towards her bachelor’s degree on her own.
 She quickly moved up the hospital ranks while at UMC.
-She is currently a Nurse Manager and leads teams in the Telemetry and Cardiovascular Intensive Care Units and responsible for 130 employees and a $5.3 million budget.
+She is currently the Assistant Administrator for Cardiac Medical and Oncology and leads teams in the Telemetry and Cardiovascular Intensive Care Units and responsible for 130 employees and a $5.3 million budget.
 Now as a single parent to four children, Veronica is a homeowner, a taxpayer, and a proud mom to two children in college.
 Veronica has not stopped yet.
 She is working towards her master’s degree and is proud to attribute her success on the support provided to her by Project ARRIBA to become financially independent.

 Veronica’s workforce training, wrap-around support services and case management were funded in part by The Texas Workforce Commission, (Wagner Peyser / Self-Sufficiency Grants & the Workforce Investment Act funds) as well as the City of El Paso.